 James Scholars' academic records are reviewed each summer.
 If a student has met the stated requirements for each of the two past semesters at the time of the review, he or she will be certified as a James Scholar for the next academic year and the James Scholar designation will be added to his or her transcripts for that academic year.
 Any student who does not fulfill the requirements will be removed from the James Scholars program.
 Because James Scholar review takes place once a year, a student who does not meet the requirements in the fall semester will remain in the program for the spring.
 However, s/he will be dropped during the summer review period and the James Scholar notation will not appear on the transcript for the previous academic year.
 In order to graduate with the James Scholar designation, all students must have completed a minimum of four honors activities, with at least one being completed each year the student is in the program.

 Students already in the College of Media are invited to become James Scholars for the upcoming fall semester if they have completed fewer than 75 hours, have at least a 3.5 overall GPA and were included on the Dean's List for the spring semester.
-If a student loses the James Scholar status, he or she must sit out of the program for at least one semester before becoming eligible for reinstatement.
-A student may only be reinstated by making the College’s Dean’s List.
+If a student loses the James Scholar status, he or she must sit out of the program for at least one academic year before becoming eligible for reinstatement.
+A student may only be reinstated by making the College’s spring Dean’s List.

 A qualifying student may enter the program for his or her sophomore or junior year, but not for his or her senior year alone.
 Students who join the James Scholar program during the sophomore or junior year will need to pick up additional honors activities in order to graduate with the minimum four required to graduate with the honor.

 For complete policies and procedures, please see: https://media.illinois.edu/student-honors-and-awards

 The College follows credit-no credit provisions described in the Grading System and Other Regulations section of the Programs of Study.